Full-Stack-Web-Developer-and-Designer/github-slideshow/_posts/0000-01-02-Mirnes-Glamocic.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Mirnes-Glamočić's slide!"
 ---
-This is Mirnes-Glamočić's slide
+This is my avesome slide
 Use the left arrow to go back!